Irreducibility of wave-front sets for depth zero cuspidal representations: Abstract

 \section{Abstract}

-\RamiB{We show that the results of \cite{BM, DebPar,Oka,Lus,AAu,Tay} imply a special case of the Moeglin-Waldspurger conjecture on wave-front sets.
-Namely, we deduce that for large enough residue characteristic, the Zariski closure of the wave-front set of any depth zero irreducible cuspidal representation of any reductive group over a non-Archimedean local field is \RamiC{an irreducible variety}.
+\RamiB{We show that the results of \cite{BM, DebPar,Oka,Lus,AAu,Tay} imply a \DimaC{positive answer to the question of Moeglin-Waldspurger on wave-front sets in the case of depth zero cuspidal representations.} Namely, we deduce that for large enough residue characteristic, the Zariski closure of the wave-front set of any depth zero irreducible cuspidal representation of any reductive group over a non-Archimedean local field is \RamiC{an irreducible variety}.

 In more details, we use \cite{BM, DebPar,Oka} to reduce the statement to an analogous statement for finite groups of Lie type, which is proven in \cite{Lus,AAu,Tay}.}